tengcharmaine/tp/docs/UserGuide.md

 **<i class="material-icons-outlined">edit</i> Note:**<br>

-* The IC number refers to the IC number shown in the displayed person list.
-The `IC_NUMBER` **must be the FULL IC NUMBER**.
+* The `IC_number` refers to the IC number shown in the displayed patient list panel.
+* The `IC_NUMBER` **must be the FULL IC NUMBER**.
 * IC number must be valid and currently exist in the database.
-* Existing values will be updated to the input values.
-* When adding notes, the new note added will be appended to the current note of the person. i.e. current note is preserved.
+* Notes will not wrap around.
+Notes added with separate uses of the `addnote` command will appear as separate lines.

-* The `-replace` flag can be used to replace the current note with the new note.
+* The `-replace` flag is used to replace the current note with the new note.
   * It must only be used once.
   * It must only be used at the end of the command.
   * Anything after the `-replace` flag will be ignored.
 For example, `-replacefdshareh` will be interpreted as `-replace`.